 Open a New Credit Account

-A new credit card or other type o credit account will help to build your credit score.
+A new credit card or other type o credit account will help to build your credit.
 You must make sure you pay on time and you need to make sure you use the credit account.
 Without use or on-time payments, you won’t be doing yourself any favors.

 Pay Credit Card Balances Down